mathworks/Simscape-Essentials-for-Automotive-Student-Teams/README.md

 # Simscape Essentials for Automotive Student Teams
 The submission introduces a set of models and supported video tutorials to get the automotive student teams started with [physical modeling](https://in.mathworks.com/help/simscape/physical-modeling.html) using [Simscape™](https://in.mathworks.com/products/simscape.html).
-Here is the link to the tutorial video series - [Simscape Essentials for Automotive Student Teams](https://www.youtube.com/playlist?list=PLn8PRpmsu08pYJYnUtYk_siS5e7HnU4uu) .Referring to these models, students participating in competitions (Formula Student, BAJA competitions, Solar Challenge, etc.) can perform powertrain simulations, develop thermal cooling systems, battery cooling systems, etc.
+Here is the link to the tutorial video series - [Simscape Essentials for Automotive Student Teams](https://www.youtube.com/playlist?list=PLn8PRpmsu08pYJYnUtYk_siS5e7HnU4uu).
+Referring to these models, students participating in competitions (Formula Student, BAJA competitions, Solar Challenge, etc.) can perform powertrain simulations, develop thermal cooling systems, battery cooling systems, etc.

 The tutorial video series will help you get started with the fundamentals of vehicle development for student competitions like Formula Student using Simscape™.
 1. Longitudinal Vehicle Motion: https://youtu.be/FurgUbg_0zQ?si=uv-iPPJfcw1fOlvd